Health and Wellness

 Emotional wellness and mental health programming also include specialized group programs that cover topics like relationships, depression, and emotional well being.
 These programs are offered in 50+ centers or at other community locations for older adults.

 Training on older adult mental health issues can be provided on request to community groups, professional or faith-based organizations.
 Available topics cover a broad spectrum of older adult and mental health concerns, and can be tailored to the requesting organization's needs.

 For more information about SPRING programs and support groups, or other mental health programs, please contact Karen Hull, 410-313-7466 or email email@example.com.

 Interested in volunteering?
 The Office on Aging has many special events and ongoing opportunities for vounteers.
-Read the latest issue of the Volunteer View to see just a few ways you can lend a hand.
-Contact your local senior center, download and mail in a volunteer application HERE or contact us at 410-313-5956 for more information or to volunteer.
+Visit www.hocovolunteer.org to find out ways you can lend a hand in Howard County, contact your local 50+ center, or call 410-313-5956 for more information or volunteer suggestions.

 Volunteer with your pet!
-Click here to view our brochure, or download an application.
+Pet evaluations are held the first Wednesday of each month at 7:00 p.m. at the Bain 50+ Center, 5470 Ruth Keeton Way in Columbia.
+For more information, click here to view our brochure, or download an application.
 (Pets must be at least one year old, and must have lived with you for 6 months.)
-For more information, call or email Ingrid Gleysteen, 410-313-7461.
+If you have questions, call or email Ingrid Gleysteen, 410-313-7461.

 6751 Columbia Gateway Drive